mattcroat/joy-of-code/posts/react-project-structure/react-project-structure.md

 I separate imports into groups, so it doesn't treat everything as one thing.
 You can learn more about [import sorting](https://eslint.org/docs/rules/sort-imports).

-If you want, you can have a look at my [ESLint config](https://github.com/mattcroat/joy-of-code/blob/main/.eslintrc.cjs).

 ## Prettier

 Since I'm going over code organization, I have to mention the code beautifier [Prettier](https://prettier.io/).
 If you never used it, don't wait.
 It's for the same reason I mentioned above.
 It delegates decision-making.